EOSIO/eosio-swift/CONTRIBUTING.md

 Essentially, [check out the latest develop branch](#working-on-eosio-sdk-for-swift), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!

+### Code Style and Linting

+EOSIO SDK for Swift leverages [SwiftLint](https://github.com/realm/SwiftLint) for linting and code format autocorrection.
+SwiftLint will be installed when you run `pod install`.
+Then linting warnings and errors will be flagged inline in Xcode when you Build.

+Please be sure to resolve any linting issues introduced by your contributions prior to requesting a review on your PR.
+You may also autocorrect formatting using the `swiftlint autocorrect --format --path Example.swift` command.
+(Requires a `brew install swiftlint` first.)

 ## Conduct

 While contributing, please be respectful and constructive, so that participation in our project is a positive experience for everyone.